OdidaProtas/money-tracker-assesment-typeorm/README.md

 ## Installation

-On the terminal, clone this repository: `git clone https://github.com/OdidaProtas/money-tracker-assesment.git `
+On the terminal, clone this repository: `git clone https://github.com/OdidaProtas/money-tracker-assesment-typeorm.git `

-Move to the newly created "monyetracker-assesment-api" : `cd monyetracker-assesment-api `
+Move to the newly created "monyetracker-assesment-api" : `cd money-tracker-assesment-typeorm`

 Install Project dependencies: `yarn` or `npm install`